Laughing Hyena

 Assistant support: Alexa | Energy monitoring: No | Matter support: No | Hub required: No

 If you have many Amazon Echo devices and use Alexa to answer your questions, control your music and manage your timers, Amazon’s smart plug makes the most sense.
 Your Echos and Alexa app already have your details, so you won’t have to create an account, enter your Wi-Fi password or switch to a different app, which makes setup mindlessly simple.
-In addition to naming your plug, you’ll also want to designate it as a light under Type in the settings menu.
+In addition to naming your plug, you’ll also want to designate it as a light (if that’s the case) under Type in the settings menu.
 That way, when you say, “Alexa, turn all the lights off,” it will act accordingly.

 The only other drawback, and it’s not a small one, is the Alexa app’s lack of sharing capabilities.
 You can create households that let other people in your home access your Echo speakers through their phone, but they can’t see your smart home devices.
 If you’re the only one who needs app access and everyone else in your home is happy to interact via voice commands only, this plug couldn’t be simpler.
 At $25, it’s not the cheapest smart plug, but like all things Amazon, it goes on sale fairly often.